 With major depression, look first for a consistent depressed mood and loss of interest over a two-week period.
 People with depression also report eating and sleeping disturbance, psychomotor agitation or retardation, fatigue or loss of energy, irritability, tearfulness, feelings of worthlessness or excessive guilt, diminished ability to think or concentrate, recurrent thoughts of death, suicidal ideation, or even a suicide attempt.

 For generalized anxiety disorders, look for persistent and excessive anxiety or worry over at least six months.
 To identify a panic disorder, look for recurrent unexpected panic attacks and changes of behavior to avoid having another attack.
-Common symptoms for panic include shortness of breath, tightness in the chest, palpitations, and dizziness.
+Common symptoms of panic include shortness of breath, tightness in the chest, palpitations, and dizziness.

 Case managers can identify behaviors, but not feelings.
 How can case managers help their members seek help?